DavidLarge/astro-dg/src/content/posts/minutes.md

 **COUNCILLOR F—**: *(Adjusting his spectacles)*<br>I propose the motion that the City exists, in the simplest of terms.
 The structures are real; our feet fall on the ██████ daily.
 How can we doubt what is in front of us?

 **COUNCILLOR S—**: *(Sitting upright, her brow furrowed)*<br>You misunderstand the ████ of the City.
 To propose its existence is to suggest uncertainty.
-To propose it is merely to assume its permanence—an assumption which has long been tested, but never confirmed.
+To propose it is merely to assume its permanence — an assumption which has long been tested, but never confirmed.

 **COUNCILLOR V—**: *(Quietly, almost to herself)*<br>If it were not real, then where would we be?
 Can we even imagine a place that is not this?